Skip to Main Content

 Proposal Preparation & Submission Instructions

-Vendor's Understanding of the Bid
+Vendor's Understanding of the Solicitation

 Original Document

 UNF Procurement Services shall retain the proposal and all related terms and conditions, exhibits and other attachments in original form, in an archival copy.
-Any modification of these in the Vendor's submission is grounds for immediate disqualification.
+Any modification of these in the Supplier's submission is grounds for immediate disqualification.

 University Provides Information in Good Faith without Liability

-All information provided by the University in the bid is offered in good faith.
+All information provided by the University in the solicitation is offered in good faith.
 Individual items are subject to change at any time.
 The University makes no certification that any item is without error.
 The University is not responsible or liable for use of any information or for any claims based on the information.

 Pricing and/or Revenue Proposal

-Revisions to the Bid
+Revisions to the Solicitation

 Attention to Terms and Conditions